fogus/spiel/wurfelspiel/cuckoo/README.markdown

 Preparation
 ===========

 Each player gets 10 dice of differing colors, however a single color can be used if desired.
 Once the dice have been allocated, each player rolls all of the dice at the same time.
-The numbers rolled will constitute the values available for play and these numbers are called the *stock*.
+The dice rolled will constitute the values available for play.
+This set of dice is called the *nest*.

-If the players use a larger  [Das Spiel](http://boardgamegeek.com/boardgame/2229/spiel) set then only the cells on a triangular region of 4x4x4 should be used.
+*note: If the players use a larger  [Das Spiel](http://boardgamegeek.com/boardgame/2229/spiel) set then only the cells on a triangular region of 4x4x4 should be used.*

 Goal
 ====